How to Transfer Text Files

 Summary

 There are really only two characters you need to remember when transferring text files from one operating system to another -- carriage returns and line feeds.
-The hard part is remembering which of these characters goes where on which operating system.
+The hard part is remembering which of these characters goes with which operating system.

 Microsoft Windows uses both characters to mark the end of a line.
 The two-character combination is a carriage return followed by a line feed.